nightscout/trio-docs/docs/EN/operate/build.md

   https://raw.githubusercontent.com/loopandlearn/lnl-scripts/main/BuildGlucoseDirect.sh)"
 ```

-The download is placed in your `Downloads` folder in a directory called `BuildxDrip4iOS` or `BuildGlucoseDirect` respectively.
+The download is placed in your `Downloads` folder in a directory called `BuildxDrip4iOS` or `BuildGlucoseDirect`, respectively.
 The downloaded clone is found in a folder with the branch name, date, and time encoded.

 ### Alternative Branch

 Sometimes, specific branches are offered for testing.
-Any desired branch can be cloned using the **BuildOpen-iAPS** script.
+Any desired branch can be cloned using the **Build Open-iAPS** script.
 After the final quote of the script command, add a space, hyphen, space, and branch_name.
 An example is shown below: replace `branch_name` with your desired branch.
 Note that specific branches like this are not deleted as part of the `Delete Old Downloads` utility discussed in [Maintenance Utilities](#maintenance-utilities).

 ```
 /bin/bash -c "$(curl -fsSL \